lamiyandivyam/assignment_max_home/README.md

 As per the instructions, the following assumptions were made:

 1.  **Plateau Boundaries:** Robots are constrained by the plateau's boundaries.
 If a move instruction (`M`) would take a robot off the grid, the instruction is **ignored**, and the robot maintains its current position and orientation.
 This prevents the robots from getting lost.
-2.  **Valid Input:** The program assumes the `input.txt` file is correctly formatted and that all instructions and initial orientations are valid (i.e., instructions are only `L`, `R`, `M`.
+2.  **Valid Input:** The program assumes the `input.txt` file is correctly formatted and that all instructions and initial orientations are valid (i.e., instructions are only `L`, `R`, `M`).
 We have tried to make sure error are handled gracegfully
-3.  [cite_start]**Sequential Execution:** As stated in the problem, robots move one after another in the order they appear in the input file. [cite: 24]
+3.  **Sequential Execution:** As stated in the problem, robots move sequentially one after another in the order they appear in the input file.